Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter01.rst

         srch = Lo.qi(XSearchable, cell_range)
         sd = srch.createSearchDescriptor()

-Using the basic IDE has has some advantages for simple scripts; However, new tools have emerged and are emerging to make the experiece in python desirable in many cases.
+Using the basic IDE has has some advantages for simple scripts; However, new tools have emerged and are emerging to make the experience in python desirable in many cases.

 types-unopy_ that gives typing_ support for the entire |lo_api|_.

-ooouno_ that also contains all |lo_api|_ components in different namespaces. ooouno_ dynamic namespaces automaticlly gets the appropriate ``uno`` object at runtime, see :numref:`ch01fig12`.
+ooouno_ that also contains all |lo_api|_ components in different namespaces. ooouno_ dynamic namespaces automatically gets the appropriate ``uno`` object at runtime, see :numref:`ch01fig12`.
-The dynamic namespaces give eaiser access to |lo_api|_ components with full typing_ support and is a real time saver.
+The dynamic namespaces give easier access to |lo_api|_ components with full typing_ support and is a real time saver.

 .. collapse:: Example

     ooouno_ Example

-    At runtime ``ooo.dyn.awt.rectangle.Rectangle`` is acutally ``uno.com.sun.star.awt.Rectangle``
+    At runtime ``ooo.dyn.awt.rectangle.Rectangle`` is actually ``uno.com.sun.star.awt.Rectangle``

     .. code-block:: python